akshayar/RexsterServer/README.md

-# Running Rexster server from eclise and maven
+# Running Rexster server from eclipse and maven
 The project is created to help people run Rexster and kibles from eclipse.
 A project to add custom extension is also added.
 The project has two child projects -